natsflow/kube-nats/README.md

 kube-nats uses the Kubernetes Go client's [dynamic kubernetes api](https://github.com/kubernetes/client-go/blob/master/dynamic/interface.go).
 The types returned from kube-nats are the exact types that the library returns, serialised to json i.e. `*unstructured.Unstructured` or `*unstructured.UnstructuredList`
 These are the same as the responses you would receive if using the rest api directly or kubectl.

-Note that the `groupVersionResource` object requires the *plural* name of a resource (e.g. 'pods', 'deployments' etc) - it will not work with the singular versions.

 The following nats subjects are currently supported.

 ### Request-Reply

 All message responses are json.

+Note that the `groupVersionResource` object requires the *plural* name of a resource (e.g. 'pods', 'deployments' etc) - it will not work with the singular versions.

-If an error occurs, and object with a single string field "error" will be returned. e.g.
+For all subject requests, if an error occurs an object with a single string field "error" will be returned. e.g.

 ```
 {